Psykotikism/Mutant_Tanks/README.md

 {
 	"Tank 1"
 	{
+		"General"
+		{
 			"Tank Enabled"		"1" // Tank 1 can be chosen.
 		}
+	}
 	"Tank 2"
 	{
+		"General"
+		{
 			"Tank Enabled"		"0" // Tank 2 cannot be chosen.
 		}
+	}
 	"Tank 3"
 	{
+		"General"
+		{
 			"Tank Enabled"		"0" // Tank 3 cannot be chosen.
 		}
+	}
 	"Tank 4"
 	{
+		"General"
+		{
 			"Tank Enabled"		"1" // Tank 4 can be chosen.
 		}
 	}
+}
 ```

-18. Can I create temporary Tanks without removing or replacing them?
+20. Can I create temporary Tanks without removing or replacing them?

 Yes, you can do that with custom configs.